 After Lisbon, Lagos is one of the most popular destinations to visit in all of Portugal.
 The best accommodations sell out well in advance in the high-season.
 You can find the best deals on Lagos hotels, apartments, and hostels on this website – and free cancellation is usually available, just in case, so don’t wait to book!

-As you get a workout in, your experienced guide will share with you knowledge about Lagos’s abundant flora and fauna, and share the names of rock formations and caves.
+As you get a workout in, your experienced guide will share their knowledge about Lagosโs abundant flora and fauna, and share the names of rock formations and caves.

-Listen to the music of the sea as you glide under naturally formed arches into sea caves which seem to speak their own language.
-At your beach pitstop, take the opportunity to snorkel, or soak up the warm Portuguese sun.
+Listen to the music of the rolling waves as you glide under naturally formed sea arches and into sea caves.
+At your beach pitstop, snorkel or soak up the warm Portuguese sun.

-Venture through hand-dug tunnels as you stroll along the sand during low tide.
-From the top of the cliffs, you can glide down the broad wooden stairs down to Praia do Camilo.
+Venture through hand-dug tunnels that are accessible along the sand during low tide.
+From the top of the cliffs, you can stroll down the broad wooden stairs to Praia do Camilo.

 During the high season, these beaches are always packed with sun-bathers.

 P.S.
-If you’re hiking around and you’re looking for a more secluded beach, traverse down the gully to Praia da Balança nearby Ponta da Piedade (proper footwear and hiking experience necessary).
+If youโre looking for a more secluded beach, take sturdy footwear and traverse down the gully to Praia da Balanรงa.

 *Note: In recent times, many Algarve beaches have unfortunately been plagued by invasive algae.
 Scientists ask that beachgoers fill out this form if they come across a beach with washed-up algae.